The normal standard of admission is at least a 2.1 Honours degree.

 - You have the opportunity to pursue your own special interests through elective courses and supervised individual research within a dedicated and well-resourced postgraduate teaching and research centre.

-Media management involves a taught course (that runs from September to April) followed by an individual supervised dissertation.
+Media management involves a taught course, which runs from September to April, followed by an individual supervised dissertation.